 They have developed a new low-tech solution based on redesigning an existing medical device known as a Venturi valve.
 It works without electricity and does not require any moving parts.

-Originally, it is a small plastic device that increases the flow of oxygen to a patient.
+Originally, it is a small plastic device that increased the flow of oxygen to a patient.

-Thee device produces effect much more like to continuous positive airway pressure, or CPAP.
+The device produces an effect much more like to continuous positive airway pressure, or CPAP.

 Dr Tom Lawton, Consultant in Critical Care and Anaesthesia at Bradford Teaching Hospitals, who collaborated on the project, said: “We are already seeing that treating Covid-19 patients with CPAP can help avoid the need for ventilators and intensive care; the key is to do this in a resource-efficient way.